katie-the-simp/2-truths-and-1-lie/README.md

 Astrid - answer: 2) is the lie
 Astrid - 1.(my dogs name is Lola), 2.(I hate m&m's), 3.(my friend is 6ft tall)
+Khadeja - answer: 2 is the lie)
+Angeles - answer: 2 is the lie)

+khadeja- 3 was the lie -w-"